Tsawwassen/goPhish-Notes/README.md

     * Wasn;t that easy to find for gmail. eventually found a link to it on some randome forum
   * The pages/email received some TLC(SS).
   * Have full campaign work flow that sends a MS reset email, sends you to a MS reset page, captures user submitted data, redirects to MS page on submit
+  * Get an idea of what company we would want to get people to spoof, make the page from that using the currecnt template files, adn what email will send it.
+    * using zuper
+ * Need a better email to send the phishing from.
+    * created qa dummy gmail zuper aggounr